Bible Reading Plans Your Children Will Enjoy

 She is a “shy, introverted” person, but on more than one occasion, she looked at me with one of her dramatic expressions and said bluntly, “I just don’t really like reading my Bible.”

 Somewhere during that time, I got a different idea.
 An idea of just picking a different story from the Bible each day and having Beth read that.
-I quickly discovered that that is much easier said than done.
+I quickly discovered that approach was much easier said than done.

 After a little while of trying to read Bible stories, Beth and I ended up back where we had started… in Psalms.